Dear Centennial Parents and Students,

 - Checking your student’s backpack and discussing its contents as well as your student’s day (this includes checking for missing coats/sweatshirts).

 - Initiating communication with your student’s teacher to ensure a positive school experience.

-I want to be clear that educating our students is a partnership with the school and home.
-I would like to encourage parents to take the opportunities to get involved and share this journey with us.
+Lastly, I want to be clear that educating our students is a partnership with the school and home.
+I want to encourage parents to take the opportunity to get involved and share this journey with us.

-Feel free to contact the Centennial office staff or myself if you have any questions or concerns.
-Thanks for being part of the Centennial family; here is to a great end to the school year!
+Feel free to contact the Centennial office staff if you have any questions or concerns.
+Thanks for being part of the Centennial family; have a wonderful school year!

 Chris Brauer, Angie Howard and the Centennial Elementary Staff